 Your kitchen is typically the room in your home that gets the most use, so it’s also probably the dirtiest.
-Spot cleaning every day in conjunction with a cleaning routine performed on a regular basis, ideally once a week, ensures that your kitchen is always clean enough for its intended purpose: food preparation.
+Spot cleaning every day in conjunction with a cleaning routine performed on a regular basis, ideally once a week, is the best method of keeping a kitchen clean.

 Daily upkeep doesn’t take much time.
 Keep a dish cloth or microfiber cloth on standby, along with a spray bottle of rubbing alcohol and tap water mixed in a 50/50 combination.
 Or use all-purpose spray if you prefer.
 Use this to clean up spills, splatters, and crumbs after food prep and meals.
 Wash dishes or rinse and put in the dishwasher after each meal so you never end up with a mountain of dirty dishes in the sink.
 Quickly sweep or vacuum the floor every day or two.